Jerusalem artichoke, Helianthus tuberosus hero image

 Jerusalem artichoke, Helianthus tuberosus

-Jerusalem artichoke, Helianthus tuberosus, is also known here in the Netherlands as a so-called forgotten vegetable.
-To me, that’s funny, because this plant came to us from North America and can’t have been here for that long.
+Jerusalem artichoke, Helianthus tuberosus, is known here in the Netherlands as a so-called forgotten vegetable.
+To me that is funny, because this plant came to us from North America and cannot have been here for that long.
 And yet, it apparently ended up being forgotten already.
-It’s also rather unfortunate that most people no longer eat this plant, because it has many health benefits.
+It is rather unfortunate that most people no longer eat this plant, because it has many health benefits.

 Medicinal properties of Jerusalem artichoke, Helianthus tuberosus

-Jerusalem artichoke tubers contains a considerable amount of inulin.
-We saw inulin before in the root of chicory .
-This substance has a positive effect on your blood sugar level, the intestinal flora and a number of things that sometimes go wrong in our current time and age.
-The application of Jerusalem artichoke is relatively straightforward and simple.
-You don’t need any intricate tincturing or decoction techniques.
+Jerusalem artichoke tubers contain a considerable amount of inulin.
+Inulin is also found in the root of chicory.
+This substance has a positive effect on blood sugar, intestinal flora and several other systems that are challenged in our current time and age, which can have grave consequences.
+The application of Jerusalem artichoke is relatively straightforward.
+You do not need complicated processing methods.

 Magical effects and edibility